backstage/community-plugins/docs/compatibility.md

 ## Backstage Compatibility

-The following table list what version of Backstage each workspace is currently compatible with.
+The following table lists what version of Backstage each workspace is currently compatible with.

 | Workspace                                                                                                                          | Version Compatibility                                                                                                                                                                                                                                         |
 | ---------------------------------------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |